cseelye/dev-environment/vscode-setup.md

 ## WSL Connection
+There are two ways to develop using code in WSL.

+First (and easiest), from a WSL terminal, type `code .` and VS Code will open to the current folder through WSL and you can start work just like a native Windows folder.

-Open the Remote Exporer view and select WSL Targets.
+Second, open VS Code in Windows, open the Remote Exporer view and select WSL Targets.
 This will show each of the WSL distros you have installed.

 <img src="images/wsl-explorer.png" width=400/>